-When you get a pet, you make a commitment to give your dog all the love and care they need.
+When you get a pet, you commit to give your dog all the love and care they need.
 You open your heart and home to a new family member.

-Thus, when it’s time to say goodbye, it really hurts.
-But sometimes to really show how much you love someone you have to make the hardest decisions.
+Thus, when it’s time to say goodbye, it hurts.
+But sometimes to show how much you love someone, you have to make the hardest decisions.
 And knowing when to let your dog go is one of the most difficult.

 One last tip, if it’s clear that letting go is the best option, do so without any regrets.
 Over time, you will heal and move on.
 Fortunately, all your precious moments and memories of your beloved dog will stay with you forever!

 Elizabeth Price is a former psychology student at Montclair State University who is still eager to research almost any topic.
 She works as an academic advisor and blog writer at EssayPro, an urgent essay writing service.
 You can reach her on Twitter or contact her via email.
 Elizabeth is a contributor to Native Advertising Institute, LearnWoo, and TaskPigeon.